2023 Merri-bek Awards

 - Nominee is a Merri-bek resident that has demonstrated significant achievement in the arts.

-- Increased physical activities opportunities for all members of the community including juniors, women and girls, people with disability or CALD
+- Increased physical activities opportunities for all members of the community.
+These can include; juniors, women, girls and gender diverse people, people with disability, LGBTIQA+ communities, First Nations communities or migrant, refugee and faith communities.

 - A commitment resulting in outstanding and visible results.